pvandervelde/mindvortex/src/documents/posts/2014-12-31_Creating-azure-vm-images-with-powershell.html.md

 <gist>eb6e28934d5fd16fe186</gist>

-* Create the image.
-Steps:

-    * Copy all files to the remote over the [remoting channnel](http://measureofchaos.wordpress.com/2012/09/26/copying-files-via-powershell-remoting-channel/)
+The next step is to copy all the installer files and configuration scripts to the VM.
+This can be done over the [remoting channnel](http://measureofchaos.wordpress.com/2012/09/26/copying-files-via-powershell-remoting-channel/).

-    * Execute the installation scripts (via Puppet, Chef, DSC or just plain old powershell)
-    * Sysprep the machine.
-Note that this has to be done from a script that lives on the VM, you can't just send a sysprep command to the machine because [apparently]() sysprep starts but will just exit instead of doing work.
-    * Once the machine has shut down grab an image from it
-* Test that the image is actually correct.
-Steps:
-    * Use the newly created image to create a new VM (using the same steps as for the creation, except using the new image instead of the standard base image)
-    * Execute a verification script that verifies that all desired applications / settings have been applied and that nothing is left behind that shouldn't be.
+<gist>b2f5b4156e5efe67f495</gist>

+Once all the required files have been copied to the VM the configuration of the machine can be started.
+This can be done in many different ways, e.g through the use of a [configuration](https://www.getchef.com/) [management](http://puppetlabs.com/) [tool](http://technet.microsoft.com/en-us/library/dn249912.aspx) or just via the use of plain old scripts.
+When the configuration is complete and all the necessary clean-up has been done the time has come to turn the VM into an image.
+Before doing that a Windows machine will have to be [sysprepp'ed](http://en.wikipedia.org/wiki/Sysprep) so that there are no unique identifiers in the image (and thus in the copies).

+In order to sysprep an Azure VM it is necessary to execute the sysprep command through a script on the VM because sysprep [fails](http://blogs.msdn.com/b/brocode/archive/2014/06/20/how-to-automate-sysprep-of-an-iaas-vm-on-microsoft-azure.aspx) if the command is given directly through the remoting channel.
+The following function creates a new Powershell script which invokes sysprep, copies that to the VM and then executes that script.
+Once sysprep has completed running the machine will be turned off and an image can be created.

+<gist>349767f804a32195ee67</gist>

+The next step is to test the new image in order to verify that all configuration changes have been applied correctly.
+The explanation of how the testing of an virtual machine image works is a topic for the next blog post.